VenkataSubhash96/logistics-house/README.md

 ## Things to keep in mind

 * This app is using action cable to implement web socket for live updates on slot bookings.
+* This app is using Importmap to manage Javascript dependencies.